Pueblos Galicia What to visit

 Combarro

-Located in the Galician province of Ourense, Ribadavia has a very small but interesting historic centre.
+Located in the Galician province of Ourense, Ribadavia has a very small but interesting historic center.
 After all, this Galician pueblo was once the capital of the former Kingdom of Galicia.

 Pueblos Galicia What to visit Ribadavia

-In its historical centre, the highlight is the Jewish Quarter (Judiaria) – one of the most important Jewish quarters in the region, not only for its importance at the time but also for how well-preserved it remains to this day.
+In its historic center, the highlight is the Jewish Quarter (Judiaria).
+This is one of the most important Jewish quarters in the region, not only for its significance at the time but also for how well preserved it remains to this day.

 Pueblos Galicia What to visit Ribadavia